melodious-chat/melodious/protocol.md

 **Please note that this project is WIP and the protocol is subject to change.**

 Communication is established over a WebSocket _connection_ with JSON _messages_ used to exchange data.
+The "melodious" subprotocol MUST be specified in the request header, otherwise the server MUST return an HTTP response with code 400 (Bad Request).

 ## Messages